m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 ![](./figs/breadboard_mkr_1000.png)

 Once the hardware is setup, open the Sketch `mqtt_unsecure` available from the Lab1 folder.
 Have a look at the code and understand what it does before uploading the code.
+Change the content of the variable _group = "MyGroup"_
-Use the provided WiFi username and password.
+Use the provided WiFi username and password if needed (check the defined variable from the .h header file).
 Remember to check the ArduinoMqttClient library (Tools->manage Library) was isntalled.
 Compile the code and upload it to the board.

 Verify the state of the Arduino board by connecting to the *Monitor* _(in Tools-> Serial monitor)_ in the IDE.
-You can see the transmitted MQTT messages by subscribing to the topic (read the code to get the relevant topic). **In your ubuntu VM machine**, run the following code.
+You can see the transmitted MQTT messages by subscribing on broker.hivemq.com to the relevant topic (read the code to get the relevant topic). **In your ubuntu VM machine**, run the following code.
 Substitute `responseTopic` within the quotes (retain the quotes later) with the topic your device is sending the messages into.
 You may have to